Curriculum · 14 modules · ~62 min

 A working knowledge of on-prem AI inference

-Seven short modules, in order.
-They build on each other — start at the top if you’re new to AI, or jump to a specific module if you know what you’re looking for.
+Learn about AI inference and what makes it a truly unique workload.
+The modules below build on each other.
+You can start at the top if you’re new to AI, or jump to a specific module if you know what you’re looking for.
 By the end you’ll be ready to use the Sizer with confidence and have a productive planning conversation with your AI team.

 What is AI inference?